-The Texas Tech University School of Law was among the first law schools in the nation to devote six credits to skills training in the first-year curriculum.
-The Legal Practice (LP) Program is one of the best first-year skills programs in the nation.
-In 2010, U.S. News & World Report ranked the program 18th among all law school legal writing programs.
+The Texas Tech University School of Law was one of the first law schools in the nation to devote six credits to skills training in the first-year curriculum.
+The Legal Practice (LP) program has been recognized as one of the best first-year skills programs in the nation.
 The LP program has also received the Texas Tech University Teaching Academy Departmental Excellence in Teaching Award.

-Because the School of Law recognizes the importance of students developing a range of practice skills in addition to legal research and writing, the LP program is designed to let first-year students apply the law they are learning in their other first-year courses.
+Because the School of Law recognizes the importance of students' developing a range of practice skills in addition to legal research and writing, the LP program is designed to let first-year students apply the law they are learning in their other first-year courses.
 Over two semesters, LP introduces students to a variety of skills, including research, objective and persuasive writing, client interviewing and counseling, ethics and professionalism, alternative dispute resolution, and oral advocacy.